LeoDiNino97/ADM_HW5_Group20/README.md

 2. `CommandLine.sh` :
    A file .sh containing the solution of the Command Line  Question (Question 4).
 For this      purpose command line tools has been used on the same dataset.

+3. `stuff` :
+   A folder that contains all the materials we worked on (e.g. individual notebooks, CSVs files etc.)